The page covers:

-Dan Brown set an episode of his novel Angels and Demons here; he mentions a pigeon on top of the obelisk: actually it is a dove, one of the Pamphilj heraldic symbols.
+Dan Brown set an episode of his novel Angels and Demons at Piazza Navona; his hero says: The lone dove is the pagan symbol for the Angel of Peace. (..)
+The bird was looking west.
+Actually it is a Pamphilj dove and it looks east towards the rising sun.
 Read some more remarks on the accuracy of his book.
-See also the coats of arms of the pope in the fountain in the drawings by Filippo Juvarra and the fountain in the moonlight.
+See also the coats of arms of the Pope in the drawings by Filippo Juvarra and the fountain in the moonlight.

-Bernini involved his scholars in the execution of the fountain: Ganges (by Claudio Francese identified as Claude Adam or as Claude Poussin - two French sculptors who worked in Rome - according to R. Wittkower), Nile (by Giacomo Antonio Fancelli), Danube (by Antonio Raggi il Lombardo), Rio de la Plata (by Francesco Baratta) represent the four parts of the world (Aussies we miss you here!).
-The rivalry between Bernini and Borromini is usually mentioned to explain the hand of Rio de la Plata, scared that the church built by Borromini could fall on him, and the Nile covering his head in order not to see the church of the rival, but one could see in these gestures also a symbol of mankind, scared and ignorant (as a matter of fact the fountain was designed and completed before Borromini started to design the church).
-More about the iconography of the Nile.
+Bernini involved his assistants in the execution of the fountain: Ganges (by Claudio Francese identified as Claude Adam or as Claude Poussin - two French sculptors who worked in Rome - according to R. Wittkower), Nile (by Giacomo Antonio Fancelli), Danube (by Antonio Raggi), Rio de la Plata (by Francesco Baratta) represent the four parts of the world known at the time.
+The rivalry between Bernini and Borromini is usually mentioned to explain the raised hand of Rio de la Plata (which you can see in the image used as background for this page), as if the river was scared that the church built by Borromini could fall on him, but the fountain was designed and completed before Borromini started to design the church.

-Seven animals in different ways linked to the rivers populate the fountain and add life to it.
+Seven animals associated to the rivers populate the fountain and add life to it.

 Fontana del Moro

-During the pontificate of Pope Gregory XIII (1572-85) three fountains were built in Piazza Navona to serve the needs of the fruit and vegetable market.
-That on the southern side was designed by Giacomo della Porta and it was decorated with tritons, masks, dolphins and dragons (the heraldic symbol of the pope).
+The fountain on the southern side was designed by Giacomo della Porta and it was decorated with tritons, masks, dolphins and dragons, the heraldic symbol of Pope Gregory XIII.

 In 1653 Pope Innocent X asked Gian Lorenzo Bernini to improve the appearance of the fountain.
-Bernini designed a naked man standing on a conch and holding a dolphin by its tail; the statue was actually sculpted by Antonio Mari, a scholar of Bernini.
+Bernini designed a naked man standing on a conch shell and holding a dolphin by its tail; it was designed in a way that it is interesting to watch it from all sides.
+The statue was actually sculptured by Antonio Mari, an assistant to Bernini.
 Because of its facial features, the statue was called il Moro (the Moor) and eventually the name was used to designate the whole fountain.

 The decoration of the third fountain was not added until 1878 and for once it is an addition in line with the general context.
 The central statue is a work by Antonio Della Bitta, whereas the groups surrounding it are by Gregorio Zappala.